irin-xprtize/yacy-search-widget/README.md

 # yacy-search-widget

-### Html code to get search bar and search results page on one page for an application
+### Html code to get search bar and search results on one page for an application

+#### Otherwise search results will appear as a different page from the web application